PlasticSCM/trunk-mergebot/README.md

 in *Windows* or `/var/lib/plasticscm/devops` in *macOS* or *Linux*.

 # Setup
+If you just want to use the built-in trunk mergebot you don't need to do any of this.

 ## Configuration files
 You'll notice some configuration files under `/src/configuration`.
 Here's what they do: